krishang/Powershell-scripts/README.md

-#Welcome to my Repository -
+# Welcome to the Power shell scripts -
- This repository contains some of the bits of software have creted to help in either testing or automating a process.
+ This repository contains some powershell scripts I have been working on.

+ 1 Script to download files from an sFTP server. you can change the source and destination locations to match yours.